Emmanuelle Guyon, the mirror of your emotions

 Lintel 48 from Yachilan, Mexico, showing the date February 11, 526

-• If you were to choose just one glyph, we recommend selecting the one corresponding to the day given by the Tzolk’in calendar.
-This calendar, composed of 260 days, was the closest to the daily life of the Mayan population.
-It was used to plan religious ceremonies, agricultural activities, and even to determine an individual’s personality and destiny.
-Each day of the Tzolk’in was associated with a specific glyph, representing a deity or cosmic force, and these glyphs were considered signs of predestination for people born on that day.
-By choosing the glyph corresponding to your birth day in the Tzolk’in calendar, you will wear a piece of jewelry that not only honors Mayan culture, but also connects you to your own destiny according to this ancient tradition.
+• Unique Tzolk’in Glyph: The sacred 260-day Tzolk’in calendar was essential to daily Mayan life, governing religious ceremonies, agricultural activities, and even personal aspects like personality and destiny.
+Each day in the Tzolk’in was associated with a specific glyph, representing a deity or cosmic force.
+By choosing the glyph corresponding to your birthdate in the Tzolk’in, you will wear a piece of jewelry that not only honors Mayan culture but also reflects your own destiny according to this ancient tradition.

 Our sterling silver jewels made with the date of the Maya calendar